aws-solutions-library-samples/guidance-for-attachment-management-to-aws-cloud-wan/README.md

 ## Overview

-AWS Cloud WAN is a fully managed service that creates a global Core Network in AWS, abstracting network configuration complexity by using policies which describe intent about (i) traffic isolation and segmentation, (ii) routing, and (iii) network attachment association.
-Most organizations tend to keep user VPC provisioning a centralized process while other organisations attempt to move it to the edge in the form of service catalog products which can be self-provisioned at the expense of complex, inflexible and sometimes obscure automations.

 AWS Cloud WAN natively supports the use of tags in the Core network attachment, which can be used to specify the desired network segment.
 In some cases, additional capabilities are required over and above those offered by a tag to segment mapping - such as supporting on-demand VPC creation and attachment, which raises two considerations:

 - The user account should not be able to express an opinion, in a form of a tag, as to which network segment it should belong (e.g. test account associating to the production segment).
 Using the existing mechanism of tag to segment association, we want to ensure